 about marty

 My first Album “ORIGIN” was released in 2006, and remastered late 2021.
-My second album “ETERNITY”, will be released on 11th March 2022 on all digital streaming services via MGM Distribution.
+My second album “ETERNITY”, was released in March 2022 on all digital streaming services via MGM Distribution.
+This is my songwriting story.

 From Origin to Eternity

-I had already left Canberra when the Labor Party moved on Kevin Rudd and like most other Australians watched in horror and disbelief as they tore each other apart.
+I stayed for a few years, and had already left Canberra when the Labor Party machine cut Kevin Rudd down and like most other Australians watched in horror and disbelief as they tore each other apart.
 We didn’t know it at the time, but our family had some major challenges around the corner.
 As hard as it gets.
 We endured and we are winning.

 Stats